Overview

 Creating Constraints

-Creating a constraint can take some time, as the system needs to scan all existing data for compliance with the constraint.
-The creation process will fail if any existing data does not meet the constraint.
-Additionally, to ensure data consistency, other data modifications are put on hold during the constraint creation process.
+Note that creating a constraint in a large graph may take time, as the system must scan all existing data to ensure compliance.
+The creation will fail if any existing data violates the constraint.
+To maintain data consistency, all other data modification operations are temporarily suspended during the constraint creation process.

 EDGE KEY

-constraint designates either a single edge property or a combination of edge properties as the unique identifier for all edges in the graph.
-When multiple properties are specified, it is also referred to as a composite EDGE KEY
+The EDGE KEY constraint designates one or multiple properties as the unique identifier for all edges in the graph, ensuring that these properties are both non-null and unique.
+When multiple properties are specified, it is also referred to as a composite EDGE KEY.

 Details